spencer-shadley/completed-class/meta/Template.md

 - Application is fully functional.
 - The code is generally clean.
 - Repository contains proper folder/file structure including a package.json / .gitignore / and NO node_modules.
-- Clear and concsise ReadMe.
+- Clear and concise README.
 - Overall aesthetic looks very clean and polished.
 - Included `alt` attribute for greater accessibility.